LBM100/LBM100/README.md

 As I have always been interested in new technologies, a few months ago I decided to take the step and study the Data science bootcamp at the *Ironhack school*.There I learned to work with different OP such as **Linux** , and other softwares like **Git**.
 However, what I have learned the most about is **Python** (yeap, that's my girl), and its many libraries (pandas, numpy, scikit-learn, scipy, matplotlib ...).
 ##### Skills & Tools

-- :raising_hand:Currently working,learning and growing my skillset in data structures and algorithms.
+- :mortar_board:Currently working,learning and growing my skillset in data structures and algorithms.
-- :mortar_board:I’m currently learning django and flask
+- :raising_hand:Looking for opportunities to join as an Intern/full time in data analysis
 - :raised_hands:I’m looking to collaborate on web design,analytics and data science
 - 🤔 I’m looking for help with